abduIbasit/Real-Time-Conversational-AI-Model-with-Avatar-and-Gestures/docs/DOCUMENTATION.md

 ## Conclusion

-The application successfully fulfills its primary objectives, demonstrating capabilities in text generation, speech recognition, and avatar interaction as specified.
+The application successfully fulfills its primary objectives, demonstrating capabilities in text generation, speech recognition, and avatar interaction using real-time communication via websocket connection.
 This foundational functionality sets a strong base for further development, where additional features and enhancements could make the application even more versatile and robust.
 With continued development, the application has the potential to deliver a more immersive and interactive user experience, adapting to evolving requirements and providing scalable solutions for broader use cases.